-RICHMOND, Va. – Jeffery Oliver says he deals with overgrown trees and vegetation in the alley leading to the back of his South Richmond home on a daily basis.
+RICHMOND, Va. – Jesse Oliver says he deals with overgrown trees and vegetation in the alley leading to the back of his South Richmond home on a daily basis.

 "I think I'm doing rather well under my condition because I am a prisoner in my own home and that's terrible," said Oliver.

 The disabled veteran is a double amputee and uses a wheel chair and a ramp to get around.